Attention Deficit Hyperactivity Disorder (ADHD) - What Happens

 family (such as divorce, violence, or drug or alcohol abuse), it may be even

-more difficult to deal with a child who has ADHD.
+harder to deal with a child who has ADHD.

-Treatment for ADHD can help
+Treatment can help